 Animated Films

-demo reel 2023
+demo reel 2024

 between you and me (2023)

-"between you and me" was my senior film at Emily Carr University, using my old journals from 2018-now.
+"Between you and me" was my senior film at Emily Carr University, using my old journals from 2018-now.
 Working chronologically, I started this film using replacement animation techniques, experimenting with patterns in text and dates throughout my journals, and expanded that into a more linear journey.
 The sound design was completed alongside the animation; and included mouth sounds, tapping noises, and a lot of asmr whispers of me reciting old entires.

 I explored a variety of different mixed media within each page; on the left, these 'waves' for example, were created with smudging oil pastel and continuous layering.